61 Lab: University of Edinburgh Art Collection

 Mapping

-Finally, we’re ready to iterate over the list of URLs we constructed.
+Finally, we are ready to iterate over the list of URLs we constructed.
 We will do this by mapping the function we developed over the list of URLs.
-There are a series of mapping functions in R (more details on that soon!), and they each take the following form:
+Mapping functions in R apply a function to each element of a list.
+These functions each take the following form:

 map([x], [function to apply to each element of x])